Naifaru: History

 Looking at all these evidences, Ali Hussain concludes Naifaru was inhabited at around 1000 AH (1591 CE).

 Ali Hussain also saw a written document which says that when islands like Dhiffushimaidhoo and Huruvalhi were inhabited islands, Naifaru and Madivaru were uninhabited islands leased to a citizen of Huruvalhi.
 He had employed a group of people from Raa Atoll Kothaafaru to get toddy from palm trees of Naifaru and Madivaru.
 When a fight broke out in Huruvalhi, he came to Naifaru with his family and inhabited it.
 Ali Hussain says, he neither accepts this narration nor rejects it.

 Geography

 Naifaru is at 5.4444°′ north latitude and 73.3657°′ east longitude.
 The island is 141.23 km north of the country's capital, Malé.
 The total area of Naifaru is 55.5 ha, including the part of the island expanded in 2004 by reclaiming the surrounding lagoon of the island.

+Climate

+Naifaru has a tropical monsoon climate (Köppen: Am).

 Demography

 In 1931, Naifaru had a population of around 1800; in 1979 it has increased to 2810.